Open Data Hub logo

 Estimate memory usage

 To learn how to estimate the amount of memory you need for running and training a specific model, as well as whether your configured GPUs can support the model, use the memory estimator.
-The memory estimator currently supports only supervised fine tuning (SFT) and Orthogonal Subspace Fine Tuning (OSFT) algorithms.
+The memory estimator currently supports only Supervised Fine-tuning (SFT) and Orthogonal Subspace Fine-tuning (OSFT) algorithms.
 See the following example files in the Training Hub Git repository:

 • For the Memory Estimator API, see the src/training_hub/profiling/memory_estimator.py file.